Why Fashion Brands Need User-generated Content Right Now

 Examples of UGC in fashion

-In the examples below I am mixing very different brands in the fashion industry that I think execute very progressive approaches in building a loyal fan base whilst growing the business.
+In the examples below I am mixing very different brands in the fashion industry that I think to execute very progressive approaches in building a loyal fan base whilst growing the business.

 1. Glossier: ALL in with user-generated content